 Counties are required to submit the property tax refund homestead file and duplicate homestead file to the department each year.
-The property tax refund file requires counties to submit two separate files: the property tax refund homestead file for real and personal property and the supplemental file for manufactured home homesteads.
-The files are used to verify property tax refunds and identify improper homestead claims.
+The property tax refund file requires counties to submit two separate files: the

 Each county must submit the real and personal file to the department by April 30 and the manufactured home file by July 31 of each year.
 The duplicate homestead file, due July 31 of each year, reflects ownership and homestead status as of January 2.
 The department uses this data to identify possible improper homestead claims.